The cycle of metals in the infalling elliptical galaxy NGC 1404: Discussion

 The (hot gas-phase) metal mass of a system enclosed within a radius $R$ for an element X can be calculated as:

 or, in its discrete form, as:

-where $\mathrm{X}_\odot$ is the reference Solar abundance of element X (i.e. the number of X atoms over the number of H atoms), $A_\mathrm{X}$ is the atomic weight of element X, and X$(r)$ is the (hot gas-phase) abundance of element X at radius $r$.
+where $\mathrm{X}_\odot$ is the reference Solar abundance of element X (i.e. the number of X atoms over the number of H atoms), $\mathcal{X}_\mathrm{H}$ is the proto-solar mass fraction of H (adopted as 0.74), $A_\mathrm{X}$ is the atomic weight of element X, and X$(r)$ is the (hot gas-phase) abundance of element X at radius $r$.
 Moreover, the gas mass profile $M_\mathrm{gas}(r)$ is calculated as:

-where $\mu$ is the mean molecular weight of ionised gas (adopted as 0.62), $m_\mathrm{H}$ is the hydrogen mass, $n_\mathrm{tot}(r)$ is the total (i.e. electron + proton) gas density profile, and $V(r)$ is the volume of the considered emitting shell.
+where $\mu$ is the mean molecular weight of ionized gas (adopted as 0.62), $m_\mathrm{H}$ is the hydrogen mass, $n_\mathrm{tot}(r)$ is the total (i.e. electron + proton) gas density profile, and $V(r)$ is the volume of the considered emitting shell.
 We use the publicly available\footnote{https://github.com/jeremysanders/dsdeproj} \texttt{dsdeproj} tool described in \citet{russell2008} to deproject each EPIC annulus and to infer the gas density, which can be injected in Eq. (\ref{eq:gas_mass}) assuming spherical shell volumes.
 For simplicity, all deprojected spectra are fitted with a 2T model, except the 5th and the 9th shells in which a 1T model was necessary to obtain stable fits.
 We also fix the abundance values to their projected counterparts.
 In turn, the enclosed gas mass

 and the enclosed metal mass $M_\mathrm{X}(<R)$ defined above can be derived.
 The uncertainties on these quantities are estimated via a standard Monte Carlo approach for normal distributions of X$(r)$ and $n_\mathrm{tot}(r)$ parameters following their 1$\sigma$ uncertainties in each annulus/shell $r$.